 Cangzhou Hebei, China Travel Guide

 Cangzhou possesses different seasons.
-Summers are warm and muggy (June-August), influenced by the monsoon.
+Summers are hot and muggy (June-August), influenced by the monsoon.
 Autumn (September-October) is mild and dry, often ideal for visits.
 Winters (December-February) are cold and dry.
-Spring (March-May) temperatures rise, with potential for wind and dust storms.
+Spring (March-May) temperatures rise, with a chance of for wind and dust storms.

 May, September, and October are high season, offering pleasant weather for sightseeing.
 Shoulder seasons (April, June, August, November) have fewer crowds but variable weather.
 Low season (December-February, July) has lower prices but extreme temperatures or monsoon rains.